jolie/docs/basics/sessions.md

 ## The provide-until statement

 The `provide` `until` statement eases defining workflows where a microservice _provides_ access to a set of resources _until_ some event happened.
+Such a statement is useful in combination with correlation sets, because it allows for accessing a specific subset of operations once a session is established.

 The syntax is